-Group travelers are persons traveling as a group either on business or for leisure.
+Group travelers are persons who are traveling as a group either on business or for pleasure.
 Convention guests and seminar attendees are examples of groups that travel on business.
-Participants in organized tours who pursue recreation, education, and hobbies, and special interests constitute some of the leisure segment.
+Participants in organized tours tend to pursue recreation, education, and hobbies, and special interests constitute some of the pleasure segment.
 The key to marketing reservations to this group is providing an efficient access method for planning details of a tour.
 The group planner is the person responsible for securing guest room accommodations, food and beverage programs, transportation reservations, meeting facilities, registration procedures, tours, and information on sightseeing, as well as maintaining a budget for group travelers.
 The group planner must satisfy the needs of the group in an efficient, orderly, and professional manner.
 The details involved in organizing a three-day convention in a large city for 700 attendees or a seven-day tour of points of interest for 44 people are quite extensive.
-How does the group planner begin?
+How does the leader of group travelers begin?

-Options available for the tour or meeting planner include tapping into the bus association network, an organization of bus owners and tour operators who offer transportation and travel information to groups, using directories listing lodging properties, communicating with hotel representatives of lodging properties, and contacting hotel brokers.
+Some of the options available for the tour or meeting planner include tapping into the bus association network, an organization of bus owners and tour operators who offer transportation and travel information to groups, using directories listing various lodging properties, communicating with hotel representatives of various lodging properties, and contacting hotel brokers.
 Hoteliers provide information concerning lodging facilities and tourism through these sources.

 Bus associations are professional organizations on the national and state levels that provide their members with organized destination information needed for planning tours and conventions.
-Usually these associations organize conventions of their own by working with hotels, tourist attractions, and travel and promotion associations in the public sector that supply facilities and points of interest to the group traveler.
+Usually these associations organize conventions of their own by working with various hotels, tourist attractions, and travel and promotion associations in the public sector that supply facilities and points of interest to the group traveler.
 Through the monthly publications of these associations, members can remain current on the travel industry.
 The lodging operation that advertises in these publications will reach a market that is looking to add variety to a group tour.